-Freedom of Information requests must be made in writing, (including email), and should include the enquirers name and correspondence address (email addresses are allowed), and state what information they require.
+Freedom of Information requests must be made in writing, (including email), and should include the enquirers' name and correspondence address (email addresses are allowed), and state what information they require.
 There must be enough information in the request to be able to identify and locate the information.
-If this information is covered by one of the other pieces of legislation (as referred to above), they will be dealt with under the relevant policy/procedure related to that request.
+If this information is covered by one of the other pieces of legislation (as referred to above), it will be dealt with under the relevant policy/procedure related to that request.

-If the request is ambiguous and/or the School require further information in order to deal with your request, the School will request this further information directly from the individual making the request.
-Please note that the School do not have to deal with the request until the further information is received.
-Therefore, the time limit starts from the date that the School receives all information required in order to deal with the request.
+If the request is ambiguous and/or the school requires further information to deal with your request, the school will request this further information directly from the individual making the request.
+Please note that the school do not have to deal with the request until further information is received.
+Therefore, the time limit starts from the date that the school receives all information required to deal with the request.